hesperkt/buckle-bunnies-fund/README.md

 ## Future Optimizations
 - Going to create folders and re-factor code
-- Utilize and image sprite for photos
+- Utilize an image sprite for photos
 - Develop a logo for Buckle Bunnies Fund